Bohra (mammal): Description

 Remains of Bohra illuminata also show morphological similarities to rock wallabies (Petrogale); recent molecular studies suggest that rock wallabies are the closest living relatives of tree-kangaroos, further proving Bohra is of close relation to these groups.

 Distribution and habitat

 Bohra wilkinsonorum is the oldest species (Pliocene), while the remaining species are of Pleistocene age.
-All species of Bohra inhabited regions more southerly than any tree-kangaroo, including the now treeless Nullarbor plain.
+All species of Bohra inhabited regions more southerly than any tree-kangaroo, including the now treeless Nullarbor Plain.
 Given the arboreal nature of Bohra, it seems many regions of Australia were able to better support tree cover in the recent past.
-Bohra went extinct in the Late Pleistocene; its extinction may have coincided with Australia's increased aridification during this time.
+The youngest records of Bohra dates to around the Late Pleistocene, though the precise timing of extinction is uncertain due to a lack of precise dating on remains, though they may have persisted as recently as 22,000 years ago based on Dendrolagus-like DNA found in indeterminate bone fragments from Tunnel Cave in Southwestern Australia.